stefanschramm/hcscrgen/README.md

 # hcscrgen - Home computer screen contents generator

-Takes an image file (for example in PNG format) and converts it to a memory image that can be loaded to the machine for displaying.
+Takes an image file (for example in PNG format) and converts it to a raw memory image that can be loaded to the machine for displaying.

-It works by splitting the input image into small tiles and compares them with the computer's character set to find the best matching character.
+It works by splitting the input image into small tiles and compares them with the machine's character set to find the best matching character for each tile.

 ## Usage